Makkah Sightseeing

 Jable Noor

-Jable Noor, also known as Jabal al-Hira (the Mountain of Hira) and Jabal al-Islam (the Mountain of Islam), occupies a central position in Islamic history.
-Located around two miles from the Ka’bah, Jabal al-Hira encompasses the Cave of Hira near its peak.
-This modest cave, measuring less than 4 meters in length and just over 1.5 meters in width, holds immense historical importance.
-It was within this cave that Prophet Muhammad (PBUH) received the initial revelations of the Holy Quran during the month of Ramadan in 610 CE.
+Jable Noor, also known as Jabal al-Hira (the Mountain of Hira) and Jabal al-Islam (the Mountain of Islam), holds a prominent place in Islamic history.
+Situated approximately two miles from the Ka’bah in Makkah, this revered mountain is home to the Cave of Hira near its summit.
+The cave, though modest in size—measuring less than 4 meters in length and just over 1.5 meters in width—carries immense spiritual and historical significance.
+It was in this sacred spot, during the month of Ramadan in the year 610 CE, that Prophet Muhammad (PBUH) received the first revelation of the Holy Quran through Angel Jibreel (Gabriel).
+This event marked the beginning of his prophethood and the dawn of Islam, making Jable Noor a cherished site for Muslims worldwide who wish to connect with this pivotal moment in history.

 Masjid Shajarah, meaning ‘Masjid of the tree,’ is situated opposite Masjid al-Jinn.
 It commemorates the spot where the Prophet (PBUH) summoned a tree, and it obediently came to him.
 It’s important not to confuse this mosque with another masjid in Dhul Hulayfah, which is sometimes also referred to by the same name.